namansisodiarajput/RAJASTHAN-ONLINE-HACKATHON-TRACKING-SAFETY-DEVICE/README.md

 # android application send alert to relative,emergencynumber and nearby policestation according to location
 #### Safety-app Safety app is the best app to inform and update your close ones if you are in an unsafe place.
 The app is the fastest and easiest way to update your close ones about your location and other details.
 To assure the security of your dear ones we have developed an android app.
 Which set up your own personal security network of friends and family.
 When your family members or friends are in danger with just tap of a button it sends a text sms along with their location to the selected contact number which are registered in the app . just single tap is enough no need of extra effort,just open the app to send the emergency message to the number saved earlier easy to use fully featured women and elder safety application pick a contact from contact list and you are good to go you will never feel unsafe with this app.Keep it installed and stay alert!

+# import safety-app above folder in android studio to see it in action

 1. Sign in and registration page:registration process is done by using your mobile number and a user suitable password
 ![screenshot_2018-07-07-14-55-32](https://user-images.githubusercontent.com/19189211/42414116-2237a016-824c-11e8-81c1-ba34b720802f.png)